DataFire/Integrations/integrations/generated/callfire/README.md

 * output [WebhookPage](#webhookpage)

 ### createWebhook
 Create a Webhook for notification in the CallFire system.
 Use the webhooks API to receive notifications of important CallFire events.
 Select the resource to listen to, and then choose the resource events to receive notifications on.
 When an event triggers, a POST will be made to the callback URL with a payload of notification information.
-Available resources and their events include 'CccCampaign': ['started', 'stopped', 'finished'], 'CallBroadcast': ['started', 'stopped', 'finished'], 'TextBroadcast': ['started', 'stopped', 'finished'], 'OutboundCall': ['finished'], 'InboundCall': ['finished'], 'OutboundText': ['finished'], 'InboundText': ['finished'], 'ContactList': ['validationFinished', 'validationFailed'].
+Available resources and their events include 'CccCampaign': ['started', 'stopped', 'finished'], 'CallBroadcast': ['started', 'stopped', 'finished'], 'TextBroadcast': ['started', 'stopped', 'finished'], 'OutboundCall': ['finished'], 'InboundCall': ['finished'], 'OutboundText': ['finished'], 'InboundText': ['finished'], 'ContactList': ['validationFinished', 'validationFailed'], 'MonthlyRenewal': ['failed', 'finished'], 'LowBalance': ['failed', 'finished'].
 Webhooks support secret token which is used as signing key to HmacSHA1 hash of json payload which is returned in 'X-CallFire-Signature' header.
 This header can be used to verify callback POST is coming from CallFire.
 See [security guide](https://developers.callfire.com/security-guide.html)

 ```js